 Where the design community meets.

 Exploring art, technology and design at Basecamp.
-Joined about 5 years ago via an invitation from Joe T.
+Joined over 5 years ago via an invitation from Joe T.

 Fun question, and one I think about pretty often.

 Moving from Marketing design to Product design felt, at times, like changing careers.
 Marketing design is selling something you make.
 Product design is making something you sell.

 There’s so many lessons learned, and I’m still learning everyday.
 Here’s a few off the top of my head.